 Bootstrapping a new Shiny app or migrating a pre-existing Shiny application

 You've deployed the previous example and want to start building an R Shiny application from scratch or migrate a pre-existing app.
-The easiest way to do either is to clone as a template.
+The easiest way to do either is to clone heroku-docker-r-example-app as a template.

 Starting an app from scratch